ggrochow/zigsort/plan.md

 pixel sort in as close to realtime as we can and display

 ## steps
-serve html page
+!serve html page
+!build zig wasm module
-build zig wasm module
+!call zig wasm module from js in html page
-call zig wasm module from js in html page add file upload and canvas pass canvas data to zig do some stuff with said canvas data display via JS
+!add file upload and canvas
+pass canvas data to zig
+do some stuff with said canvas data display via JS